CaptainToTo/cmpm120Final/README.md

 - **Data Driven Experience Progression**: Data from the player's run of the level is saved as JSON in the browser's local storage.
 This data is fetched to rebuild the level on subsequent runs.

-- **Procedural Audio**: Background music is created using ToneJS.
+- **Procedural Audio**: All Background music and sound effects are generated using ToneJS.

-- **Procedural Graphics**: The minecart's animations are created procedurally, using the matter physics engine.
+- **Procedural Graphics**: The minecart is built from several moving parts using the matter physics engine.
+These parts dynamically move in relation to one another and the environment.

 ## Issues: